IgniteUI/igniteui-xplat-docs/doc/en/components/card.md

 ---
 title: Card Component
 _description: Present users with dashboards and engaging text, images, icons or buttons as an entry point for detailed information with Ignite UI for Web Card component.
-_keywords: Ignite UI for Web Components, UI controls, Web widgets, web widgets, UI widgets, Native Web Components Suite, Native Web Controls, Native Web Components Library, Web Card component, Web Card controls
+_keywords: $ProductName$, UI controls, Web widgets, web widgets, UI widgets, Native Web Components Suite, Native Web Controls, Native Web Components Library, Web Card component, Web Card controls
 ---

 # Card
-<p class="highlight">The Ignite UI for Web Components [`IgcCardComponent`]({environment:angularApiUrl}/classes/IgcCardComponent.html) displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
+<p class="highlight">The $ProductName$ [`IgcCardComponent`]({environment:wcApiUrl}/classes/IgcCardComponent.html) displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
 Cards can be used to create a multimedia dashboard.</p>

 ## Card Example